 Keep your emergency fund in an easy to reach savings account.
 Ours is currently kept in the savings account that is connected straight to our checking account.
 If something were to happen and we needed to tap into our emergency fund, we could simply transfer money over with the touch of a button!
 Don’t put your emergency fund in a place that is not easily accessible.

 What Qualifies As An Emergency?

 New school clothes and Christmas gifts are not considered an emergency!
-If you need help budgeting for Christmas, read HERE.
+If you need help budgeting for Christmas, read HERE (includes a free printable)!
 Basically, an emergency is just as it sounds.
 It’s something unexpected that happens and must be paid for right away.
 A broken arm, hospital visit, or car breakdown is an emergency.
 An emergency is not a new Halloween costume, a birthday gift, a party, or a vacation.
 If you can wait to pay for it, it’s not an emergency.
 Be strict when it comes to emergencies.
 You don’t want to start spending your emergency fund on situations that are not necessary.